Listen

 That's why we vote.

-This is our duty no only to our past, but to ourselves alive here and now and to those that will come after us.
+This is our duty not only to our past but to ourselves, alive here and now, and to those who will come after us.

 Freedom is just a word if it's not followed by hard work.